arachnetech/homebridge-mqttthing/README.md

 ### MQTT Topics

 `getName` - Topic that may be published to send HomeKit the name of the accessory (optional)

+`getOnline` - Topic that may be published to tell homebridge-mqttthing whether or not the accessory is online (optional).
+This is a Boolean value (see below) intended to be published as false by the MQTT Last Will and Testament (LWT) feature in order to notify homebridge-mqttthing that the accessory is offline.
+Accessories using this feature must also publish an online true status when available.

 ### Applying functions to MQTT messages (custom payload encoding/decoding)